iCodeWalker/r3f-env-and-staging/readme.md

         2. It's not physically accurate.
         3. It blurs the shadow regardless of the distance.
         4. It pulls quite a lot on the performance.

+## Sky :

+    Import Sky from drei.
+    Add Anywhere in the JSX.